rvacovsky/weather-dashboard/README.md

-# weather-dashboard
+# Weather Dashboard 🌡️

-<h2>User Story</h2>

-AS A traveler
+## Description

+Website that uses OpenWeather APIs to call the day's weather as well as a 5-Day forecast.
+Stores searches for future view.

+## User Story
-I WANT to see the weather outlook for multiple cities

-SO THAT I can plan a trip accordingly
+As a traveler, I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.

-<h2>Acceptance Criteria</h2>

-GIVEN a weather dashboard with form inputs

-WHEN I search for a city
+## Acceptance Criteria

-THEN I am presented with current and future conditions for that city and that city is added to the search history
+When the user searches for a city, they are presented with current and future conditions for that city and that city is added to the search history.

-WHEN I view current weather conditions for that city

-THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+When the user views the current weather conditions for that city, they are presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.

-WHEN I view the UV index

-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+When the user views the UV index of the current weather, they are presented with a color that indicates whether the conditions are favorable, moderate, or severe.

-WHEN I view future weather conditions for that city

-THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+When the user views future weather conditions for that city, they are presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

-WHEN I click on a city in the search history

-THEN I am again presented with current and future conditions for that city
+When the user clicks on a city in the search history, they are again presented with current and future conditions for that city.

+## Built with:

+* JavaScript
+* HTML
+* CSS

+## Link to Deployed App in Heroku: